heikomaass/rhino-vs-nashorn/README.md

 # rhino-vs-nashorn
 An [ octane 2.0 ] (https://github.com/chromium/octane) based testing suite for rhino and nashorn scripting engine.
+At the moment the [Rhino Version 1.7.7 ] (https://github.com/mozilla/rhino/releases/tag/Rhino1_7_7_RELEASE) is benchmarked.

 ## How to run
 ```